tensorflow/tfjs-website/source/tutorials/model-save-load.md

 require users to grant permissions before more than one file can be downloaded at the same time.):

-  1. A text JSON file named `my-model-1.json` carrying topology (architecture) of the model in its `modelTopology` field and a manifest of weights in its `weightsManifest` field.
+  1. A text JSON file named `my-model-1.json`, which carries the topology of the model in its `modelTopology` field and a manifest of weights in its `weightsManifest` field.
   2. A binary file carrying the weight values named `my-model-1.weights.bin`.

 These two files are in the same format as the artifacts converted from Keras HDF5 files by [tensorflowjs converter](https://pypi.org/project/tensorflowjs/).
-The weights are stored in one file, instead of being sharded into 4MB shards.
+The weights are stored in one file, instead of being sharded into 4-MB shards.
 You can convert these files into a HDF5 that Keras can use or load them directly as a Keras Model in Python using libraries and tools that come with the `tensorflowjs` Python package.